 - Enter a name.

 Option Description Basic Users authenticate with HTTP basic authentication, that is, by typing their username and password.
-No session cookies will be generated and a dedicated sign-out is not possible.
+No session cookies will be generated and a dedicated sign-out isn't possible.

 As the credentials are sent unencrypted, use this mode with HTTPS.